J-Chandra-py/kafka_pysubg/ParaDis_pysubg/README.md

 # ParaDis X pysubgroup-BFS

-This project is an attempt to reproduce the ParaDis algorithm for subgroup discovery as discussed in the paper:
+This project is an attempt to implement the ParaDis algorithm for subgroup discovery as discussed in the paper:

 > **ParaDis: A parallel and distributed algorithm for subgroup discovery**
 > Authors: A. K. Sharma, S. K. Gupta, and S. K. Singh